World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday OddsJuly 1, 2018

-The 2018 FIFA World Cup continues on Sunday with Spain, Russia, Croatia and Denmark all bidding for a place in the quarter-finals of the competition.
+The 2018 FIFA World Cup continues on Sunday, with Spain, Russia, Croatia and Denmark all bidding for places in the quarter-finals of the competition in Russia.

-The two winners of Sunday's game will meet in the last eight on Saturday at the Fisht Olympic Stadium in Sochi
+The two winners of Sunday's games will meet in the last eight on Saturday at the Fisht Stadium in Sochi.

-France and Uruguay were the first two teams into the quarter-finals after victories over Argentina and Portugal on Saturday.
+France and Uruguay were the first two teams into the quarter-finals after their respective victories over Argentina and Portugal on Saturday.

-Here's a look at the latest bracket, predictions and odds ahead of Sunday's games.
+Here's a look at the bracket, predictions and odds ahead of Sunday's games.

 FIFA World Cup 🏆 @FIFAWorldCup